kkuba91/IPchanger/README.md

 Fast change IPv4 for selected adapter on the Windows environment

-Application uses Administrator priviligies to work (asking by itself on the beggining).
+Application uses Administrator priviligies to work (asking by itself on the beginning).

 ![alt text](https://github.com/kkuba91/IPchanger/blob/master/ScreenShot_001.png?raw=true)